Is Hoodoo Satanic Or Demonic?

 Red Devil Lye is an American brand of lye (a caustic chemical used in liquid soaps and toilet bowl cleaners) used by old conjure works to protect and send enemies away.

-But I know few conjure men who work with the Demons, primarily chthonic entities from the Judeo-Christian pantheon and the Goetia; I was one of them.
-The synthesis between Demonolatry and Hoodoo has its origins in the late 19th and early 20th Century with the experimentation of the urban conjure workers of Chicago and similar areas because of the availability of Judeo-Christian grimoires and pseudepigraphical writings to the public like the Keys of Solomon, the 6th and 7th Books of Moses, Book of Enoch, Lemegeton and many others.
+But I know few conjure men who work with the Demons, primarily Chthonic entities from the Judeo-Christian pantheon and the Goetia; I was one of them.
+The synthesis between Demonolatry and Hoodoo has its origins in the late 19th and early 20th Century with the experimentation of the urban conjure workers of Chicago and similar areas because of the availability of Judeo-Christian grimoires and pseudepigraphical writings to the public, like the Keys of Solomon, the 6th and 7th Books of Moses, the Book of Enoch, Lemegeton, and many others.

 I didn't worship Satan because I had never been contacted by him, and I was neither a Theistic nor a LaVeyan Satanist.
 I did practice Demonolatry, though, to some extent, but differently than the usual practice of ceremonial magicians.